 What Information We Collect & Why

 Account Information.
-We collect various forms of information from visitors of our website and users of our Services like name, title, company, email address, location, phone number, payment information, account and website activity, IP addresses, cookies identifiers, and other information you provide that will or may identify you (collectively, the “Personal Data”).
+We collect various forms of information from visitors of our Site and/or App and users of our Services like name, title, company, email address, location, phone number, payment information, account and Site activity, IP addresses, cookies identifiers, and other information you provide that will or may identify you (collectively, the “Personal Data”).
 Some of our Services let you access your accounts and related information with other service providers.
 We may use, process and transmit your Personal Data to render our Services, to contact you and allow others on your team to contact you through the Services, to tell you about new products and features, to respond to customer care and other inquiries, and to process and fulfill your transactions and other requests.

 Collection from Minors.
 Substrata Ltd. does not knowingly collect personal information from minors who are under the age of 16 through the Services.
 If a parent or guardian becomes aware that his or her child has provided us with personally identifiable information without his/her consent, then he or she should contact Substrata Ltd. as described below.
 If we become aware that a child under the age of 16 has provided us with personally identifiable information, we will delete such information from our files.
 Further, the Children’s Online Privacy Protection Act (“COPPA”) requires parental consent for collection of data from children younger than the age of 13 years old.
 For tips on protecting children’s privacy online, generally, please view the U.S. Federal Trade Commission (“FTC”) website at http://www.ftc.gov/privacy/privacyinitiatives/childrens.html.

 Services Information.
-Our data analytics tools and capabilities enable our enterprise customers to collect, store, analyze and share the contents of audio, video, image and text-based communications such as phone calls, video calls, emails, chats, webinars and meetings, along with associated data and documentation.
+Our data analytics tools and capabilities enable our enterprise customers who use our Services, Site and/or App, to collect, store, analyze and share the contents of audio, video, image and text-based communications such as phone calls, video calls, emails, chats, webinars and meetings, along with associated data and documentation.
 These recordings and analysis thereof may also contain personal information, such as names, titles, and contact information.
 We may reproduce, analyze, summarize and disclose these files, recordings and any results of our Services with such customers and their relevant personnel and other team members, and customers may share this information with their personnel and others.
 You may choose to give us access to additional user contacts to make it easy for you to do things like share and collaborate, send messages, and invite others to use the Services.
 If you do, we may store those contacts within our systems for you to use.

 Usage Information.
-We collect information related to how you use the Services, including actions you take in your account, such as accessing and sharing files and reports.
+We collect information related to how you use the Services, Site and/or App including actions you take in your account, such as accessing and sharing files and reports.
 This helps us provide you with additional features, and to personalize, monitor and improve the Services.
 We also collect information from and about the devices you use to access the Services, such as IP addresses, the type of browser and device you use, the web page you visited before coming to our sites, and identifiers associated with your devices.
 Your devices (depending on their settings) may also transmit location information to the Services.

 Choice.
 You can always opt not to disclose information to us, but keep in mind that some information may be needed to create an account or take advantage of some of our features.
 You may also be precluded from using certain features, tools and aspects of our Services if you elect not to provide us with certain information that we may request.